nokxs/iobroker-javascript-vs-code-extension/README.md

 If the script is synced to your local disk, it will also be moved there.

 ### Create scripts and subdirectories
-Right click on an existing directory to create a new file in this directory.
+Right click on an existing directory to create a new file in this directory or in the root directory.
 It is possible to create subdirectories, TypeScript files and JavaScript files.
 Newly created scripts are immediatly uploaded to the server as stoped scripts.

 ### Delete scripts